Conutant/Variations/readme.txt

 = 3.0.0 =
 * ++IT WILL BE A NEW RELEASE.++
-Mobile menu close button position fixed.
-Added more Blog and WooCommerce templates.
+ - Mobile menu close button position fixed.
+ - Added more Blog and WooCommerce templates.
+ - Now there are default, sticky and fixed headers.

 = 2.0.2 =
 * Submenu fixed.